lkakitani/webhook-testing/README.md

 # webhook-testing

-Very basic API to test Github webhooks.
+Very basic API to test Github webhooks (also to try out Javalin)

 Endpoints: